cbdevnet/midimonster/backends/mqtt.md

 ### The `mqtt` backend

-This backend provides input from and output to an message queueing telemetry transport (MQTT) broker.
+This backend provides input from and output to a message queueing telemetry transport (MQTT) broker.
 The MQTT protocol is used in lightweight sensor/actor applications, a wide selection of smart home implementations and as a generic message bus in many other domains.